apache/incubator-spot/spot-setup/migration/README.md

-## OA Data Migration from Spot 0.9 to Spot 1.0
+## OA Data Migration to Spot 1.0

-This document is intended for any developer or sysadmin who wants to migrate their existing OA data from Spot 0.9 to Spot 1.0.
-In Spot 0.9, OA data was stored in CSV files in a given location in the server used for OA (specified in spot.conf during original installation).
+This document is intended for any developer or sysadmin who wants to migrate their existing OA data to Spot 1.0.
+In previous Spot releases, OA data was stored in CSV files in a given location in the server used for OA (specified in spot.conf during original installation).
 In Spot 1.0, OA data is stored in Impala tables.
 The purposes of these scripts are to migrate independently each use case (flow, proxy and dns) from those CSV files into the new Impala tables.

 This migration process is optional and only for those users who want to keep usable their OA data (scores, edges, chords, dendros, ingest summaries, storyboards, threat investigations and timelines) generated in the previous Spot version.